(a) All designated doctors shall:

 doctor before the doctor's current certification as a designated doctor

-expires; a designated doctor who no longer wishes to practice as a
+expires.
+A designated doctor who no longer wishes to practice before

 employee for the designated doctor examination or any other health